openai/universe-starter-agent/README.md

 #### Important caveats

-One of the key challenges in using universe environments is that they operate in *real time*, and that in addition, it takes time for the environment process to transmit the observation pixels to the agent.
+One of the novel challenges in using Universe environments is that they operate in *real time*, and in addition, it takes time for the environment to transmit the observation to the agent.
 This time creates a lag: where the greater the lag, the harder it is to solve environment with today's RL algorithms.
-While the existence of the lag creates a challenge, an additional challenge is created by the fact that the lag depends on the speed of the network.
-Thus, to get the best possible results, we strongly recommend that both the environments/allocator and the agent live on the same network.
-So for example, if you have a fast local network, you could place the environments on one set of machines, and the agent on another machine that  can speak to the environments very quickly.
+While the existence of the lag creates a challenge.
+Thus, to get the best possible results, it is best to have both the environments/allocator and the agent live on the same network.
+So for example, if you have a fast local network, you could host the environments on one set of machines, and the agent on another machine that can speak to the environments very quickly.
 Alternatively, you can run the environments and the agent on the same EC2/Azure region.
 If you do not do it, and, for example, run the environment on the cloud while the agent is run on your local machine, then the lag will be larger and performance will be worse.